-- St Michael's School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with learners and parents/carers will take place using the school provided or approved communication channels; for example, St Michael's provided email accounts and phone numbers using Parentpay - o Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL.

-- Staff and learners will engage with remote teaching and learning in line with existing behaviour principles as set out in our Acceptable Behaviour Policy following the Policy for Remote Learning - Staff and learners will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy (AUP). - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
-St Michael's School will continue to be clear who from the school their child is going to be interacting with online. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parent controls are implemented at home.
+- St James CE Primary will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with learners and parents/carers will take place using St James CE Primary provided or approved communication channels; for example, St James CE Primary provided email accounts and phone numbers and agreed systems e.g., Microsoft 365. - o Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and learners will engage with remote teaching and learning in line with existing behaviour principles as set out in our St James CE Primary behaviour policy/code of conduct and Acceptable Use Policies - Staff and learners will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy (AUP).
+Please see our Remote Learning Acceptable Use Policy for further details. - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
+St James CE Primary will continue to be clear who from the school their child is going to be interacting with online. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parent controls are implemented at home.